 We use a large amount of water inside the home every day for cooking, cleaning, flushing toilets, washing ourselves and washing our clothes.
+You can help save precious water in each of these areas by making some really simple behavioural changes and choosing modern water-efficient technologies.

 Below are estimates of water usage in the home to help you understand how much water is being consumed for different purposes.